Fragmentation is Efficiently Learnable by Quantum Neural Networks: Preliminaries

 \subsection{The Classification Task}

 Given a quantum state that is a basis state promised to be in the Schur basis, we would like to perform some kind of quantum measurement to determine which state exactly it is, ignoring the degeneracy.
-In some special settings---such as when the system is permutation invariant, and one is interested in the associated Schur basis of that Krylov decomposition---this can be done efficiently using a quantum algorithm known as the Schur transform~\cite{PhysRevLett.97.170502}.
+In some special settings---such as when the system is permutation invariant, and one is interested in the associated Schur basis of that Krylov decomposition---this can be done efficiently using a quantum algorithm known as the Schur transform~\citep{PhysRevLett.97.170502}.
 However, generally, we know only the generators $\bs{h}_1, \dots, \bs{h}_m$.
 Instead, we hope in effect to \emph{learn} the Schur transform associated with $\mathcal{S}$, assuming we are also given copies of Schur basis states $\ket{\lambda, q_\lambda, p_\lambda}$.
 Specifically, we want to learn a transformation $\bs{U}$ such that

 Here, we have added an ancillary register of $n_a$ qubits with Hilbert space of dimension $N_a = 2^{n_a}$ and initialized it in the computational basis state $\ket{\bs{0}}$.
-The unitary $U$ will be implemented as a quantum circuit that should write a bitstring label $\bs{\lambda}, \bs{q_\lambda}$ to this ancillary register in the computational basis.
+We also use the notation $\ket{\bs{\lambda},\bs{q_\lambda}}$ to label bit strings encoded in the computational basis labeling $\lambda$ and $q_\lambda$.
+The unitary $U$ will be implemented as a quantum circuit that should write a bit string label $\bs{\lambda}, \bs{q_\lambda}$ to this ancillary register in the computational basis.
 Note that here we are ambivalent to the multiplicity label $p_\lambda$; there are exponentially many such labels, and we cannot hope to learn them efficiently.
 Instead, we also require that our network \emph{generalizes} its classification of any $\ket{\lambda, q_\lambda, p_\lambda}$ given training examples of $\ket{\lambda, q_\lambda, p_\lambda'}$ for $p_\lambda$ not necessarily equal to $p_\lambda'$.
+We call this problem \emph{fragment classification}.